Best 6 NANDA Nursing Diagnosis for Hyperglycemia That Actually Work

 Patient Education and Self-Management Strategies

 It’s also important for patients to check their blood pressure.
-Keeping it around 120/80 helps avoid serious problems5.
-They might need to take medicines for blood pressure and to pee more5.
-Taking care of their feet is also key, as diabetes can harm blood flow and slow down healing5.
+Keeping it around 120/80 helps avoid serious problems.
+They might need to take blood pressure medicines and pee more.
+Taking care of their feet is also key, as diabetes can harm blood flow and slow down healing.
+Teach patients how to manage their diabetes well.
+This includes checking blood sugar often, following treatment plans, and making healthy lifestyle choices.
+By doing this, patients can control their diabetes and avoid serious problems.

-Blood Glucose Level70-150 mg/dLAbove 180 mg/dLBelow 70 mg/dL
+Blood Glucose Level 70-150 mg/dL Above 180 mg/dL Below 70 mg/dL

-diabetes self-management
+Diabetes self-management

 Complications Prevention and Management